MicrosoftDocs/msix-docs/msix-src/msix-1709-and-1803-support.md

 Clicking on the package provides the same installation support as in 1809, namely Microsoft's App Installer application shows UI to the user that guides them through the app installation.
 The App Installer is pre-installed and gets updates from the store, so we can always bring you the best installation experience.

+App Installer can be downloaded for offline use in the enterprise from Microsoft Store for Business [web portal](https://businessstore.microsoft.com/en-us/store/details/app-installer/9NBLGGH4NNS1).
+You can learn more about offline distribution [here](https://docs.microsoft.com/en-us/microsoft-store/distribute-offline-apps#download-an-offline-licensed-app).

 Below is a summary of the click-to-install MSIX support available on 1709 and 1803.

 ### Support matrix